Fathom-2/TempusFugit/README.md

 # TempusFugit

 I originally put together this Minecraft 1.21.1 modpack (NeoForge with Fabric Connector) for solo play.
-I am really enjoying how it turned out, so I decided to share it.
+I really enjoyed how it turned out, so I decided to share it.

 World generation is vast, beautiful, and full of opportunities for exploration.
 With the included view-distance enhancements, you can enjoy breathtaking landscapes stretching hundreds of chunks into the distance.
 The screenshot above was taken with a 512 chunk view distance while Minecraft's render distance was set to just 12.